The Firemen's Ball: Controversy

 Forman has commented on the issue of whether his film should be seen as an allegory of the larger society of the time:

 The film generated considerable controversy on its release.
 Among other things, fire companies across Czechoslovakia protested that the film was an attack on their integrity, to the extent that Forman and his team felt obliged to tour the country dispelling this literal reading.
 The Czechoslovak Communist party members took exception to the film's cynical tone.
 However, the film became a big hit in Czechoslovak cinemas, selling over 750,000 tickets.

 Carlo Ponti, the film's Italian producer, also took umbrage at the film and pulled his financing, leaving Forman to face a possible 10-years' imprisonment for "economic damage to the state".
 Forman drove from London to Paris to see Claude Lelouch, who had once promised he would buy international rights for any film Forman made, only to find out Lelouch was in Morocco at that time.
 By chance, Forman met with Claude Berri, who contacted François Truffaut, and after watching the film they both agreed to buy the international rights.

 Though the film did have a domestic release, and was shown in Czechoslovak cinemas in the reformist atmosphere of the Prague Spring, the film was subsequently banned after the invasion of Czechoslovakia by the Warsaw Pact countries in 1968.

+Reception

 Awards

 The film was nominated for Best Foreign Language Film at the 41st Academy Awards.
 It was also listed to compete at the 1968 Cannes Film Festival, but that festival was cancelled due to the events of May 1968 in France.